upsky-git/docs/vpc/user-guide/overview.md

 # Overview<a name="en-us_topic_0030969441"></a>

-If your ECSs do not need to access the Internet or need to access the Internet using a specified IP address with limited bandwidth on default network segment 100.64.0.0/11, for example, the ECSs functioning as the database nodes or server nodes for deploying a website, you can follow the procedure shown in [Figure 1](#fd87108563a6848bba1a0f0295fef3515)  to configure a VPC for the ECSs.
+If your ECSs do not need to access the Internet or need to access the Internet using a specified IP address with limited bandwidth on default network segment 100.64.0.0/11, for example, the ECSs functioning as the database nodes or server nodes for deploying a website, you can follow the procedure shown in [Figure 1](#fd87108563a6848bba1a0f0295fef3515)  to configure a VPC for the ECSs.<a name="aaa"></a>

 <a name="fd87108563a6848bba1a0f0295fef3515"></a>
 **Figure  1**  Configuring the network